30 Days of Writing: Create a Book in a Month

 - 2 x 30-minute one-to-one consultations at the start and end of the course.
 In the first, we'll pin-point a manageable project for you to work on throughout the month.
 In the second consultation we'll look at ways of refining your draft and explore possible avenues of publication.

 - Daily prompts and suggestions.
-There'll be general prompts to work from, as well as prompts specific to your project.
+There'll be general prompts to work from, as well as prompts that are specific to your project.

 - Ongoing and personalised feedback throughout the course.